glolichen/MathematicsProgrammingLanguage/README.md

 To create a vector, specify the number of dimensions in the vector.
 This can be a variable or a constant.
 The vector is not initialized with 0 so it could be filled with garbage.

 ```
-Let list be 4 dimensions.
+Let list have 4 dimensions.

 Let list2Length be 34.
-Let list2 be list2Length dimensions.
+Let list2 have list2Length dimensions.
 ```

 You must free the vector when it is no longer in use.
 Otherwise, you will create a memory leak.